A Magictation by Mikeal Basile

 Chain of Acid

 Chain of Acid, printed in Onslaught, is one of a cycle of chains.
 Chain of Vapor is the blue one that everyone seems to know, while this green gem seems to be forgotten.
 The flexibility in this green removal spell is second only to Desert Twister.
 Chain of Acid is the kind of gutsy card where sending it back to you will utterly puzzle most opponents, unsure if retaliation will be worth it.
 If they do send it back to you, then you return the favor, continuing the chain reaction.
 I love making my opponents think.
 The dream scenario is Chain of Acid travels around the table blowing up everyone’s most powerful non-creature threats, while your creatures are left untouched.
 Use Chain of Acid in a green deck that utilizes mana dorks and land ramp rather than enchantment-based ramp.
-I am looking forward to starting a Chain of Acid in my Gargos, Viscous Watcher deck sometime soon.
+I am looking forward to starting a Chain of Acid in my Gargos, Vicious Watcher deck sometime soon.

 Gaea’s Touch is a fantastically underappreciated green ramp enchantment.
 It comes down early at only two mana, but it is still an acceptable draw in the late game.
 The ability to cash it in the following turn, for two extra mana, gives this a notable late game edge over cards like Exploration and Burgeoning.
 Gaea’s Touch does require you to play either mono green or heavy green to truly maximize its benefit.
 Overwhelm your opponents by combining cards like Tireless Tracker and Nissa, Vastwood Seer with Gaea’s Touch.
 Once you have the touch, there’s no stopping you!